cloud-native-toolkit/operator-masauto/README.md

 `./mas-destroy-core.sh inst1 ibm-sls mongoce`

 **TO DO:**
-- Add other app playbooks (currently have: core, manage)
+- Add other MAS app playbooks/api's
 - Determine best defaults to set for manage components var: mas_appws_components
 - Add OLM, custom catalog
 - Update Core CRD to reflect Core in the Kind